Rob Lewis

 I have had the joy to teach the Bible to adults for the last forty-five years.
 I was happy to serve as a deacon in two churches for twenty-seven years and was ordained into the Gospel ministry by First Baptist Church in Owasso, Oklahoma in 2019.
 I am a student in The Southern Baptist Theological Seminary of Louisville, Kentucky, working toward a Master of Theological Studies degree.
 Liz and I look forward to the new blessings and experiences awaiting us as Harbor of Grace Church steps out as a new Believers’ fellowship in carrying out Jesus’ great commission, Matthew 28:19-20.

-Chris Cavner - Elder
+Gary Arauz - Elder

 Liz Roark - Treasurer & Administration